nyergler/hieroglyph/docs/styling.rst

 ``single-level``

+  Based on the default ``slides`` theme.
 Only one style of slide, every slide has a title at the top.

+``slides2``

+  Based on the updated (2012+) Google I/O HTML slides template.
+This theme is new in 0.7.

 Setting the Theme